lilrebel17/lilrebel17/README.md

 - 👀 What intrests you ...
 Coding, Gaming, and having fun
 - 🌱 Are you still learning ...
 You should always be learning.
 - 💞️ What do you like to collab on ...
 Cool apps, things that can make peoples lives easier.
 - 🖥  What are you working on ...
-Challenging myself to complete 40 beginner JS projects
-- 🆓 Am I freelancing ...
-Ill take on clients if you like my work, im on upwork but I dont check it regularly
-- 👩‍💻 Can I see your projects ...
-Everything I make goes on github, so take a look at my profile.
-- 📫 I need to talk to you ... shoot me an email at zackfarmer1710@gmail.com
+A bunch of smaller projects, mostly JS and android app development.